-In addition to those facilities, members of staff can benefit from an interest-free loan to buy a bicycle or equipment as well as from the

-Cyclescheme, which facilitates the acquisition of a bicycle and safety equipment at a lesser cost.
+In addition to those facilities, members of staff can benefit from the Cycle+ Scheme (Cyclescheme), which offers staff the opportunity to obtain a bicycle and safety equipment at a discounted price by way of 'salary sacrifice', up to the value of £3000.

-The University partners with Big Loop Bikes, a social enterprise, to provide a Bike Hub.
-The Bike Hub sells refurbished bikes and offers bike leasing and a range of servicing options.
-Book an appointment at the Bike Hub through Eventbrite
+The University partners with Freedom Cycles, a social enterprise, to provide a Bike Hub.
+Freedom Cycles sells refurbished bikes and offers bike leasing and a range of servicing options.
+To book your bike in for servicing or repair, drop in to the Bike Hub or call 028 9027 8088.